Sigmanih/PySynkroNet/README.md

 ---

-## Utilizzo
+## Usage

-### 🔄 Creazione PDF
+### 🔄 PDF Creation

-1. Seleziona la cartella del progetto
+1. Select the project folder
-2. Imposta (opzionalmente) le esclusioni
+2. (Optionally) set exclusions
-3. Premi **“Crea PDF”** per generare la documentazione del progetto
+3. Click **"Create PDF"** to generate the project documentation

-### 🔄 Ricostruzione da PDF
+### 🔄 Reconstruction from PDF

-1. Seleziona un PDF generato in precedenza
+1. Select a previously generated PDF
-2. Scegli la cartella di output
+2. Choose an output folder
-3. Premi **“Ricrea Progetto”** per ricostruire la struttura
+3. Click **"Rebuild Project"** to reconstruct the original structure

 ---

-## Integrazione con l’Intelligenza Artificiale
+## AI Integration

-L’uso del formato PDF come output principale non è solo una scelta di sicurezza, ma anche strategica per l’**integrazione con strumenti di IA**.
+The use of the PDF format as the primary output is not only a security choice but also a strategic one for **AI tool integration**.
-I PDF generati da PySyncroNet:
+PDFs generated by PySyncroNet:

-* Sono **leggibili dai modelli linguistici** (come GPT o Claude) per analisi automatizzate del codice;
+* Are **readable by language models** (such as GPT or Claude) for automated code analysis;
-* Consentono **code review, audit e refactoring assistiti da IA**;
+* Enable **AI-assisted code reviews, audits, and refactoring**;
-* Possono essere usati come dataset strutturato per **training o fine-tuning** di modelli basati su codice sorgente.
+* Can be used as structured datasets for **training or fine-tuning** models based on source code.

 ---

-## Vantaggi Principali
+## Main Advantages

-* Eliminazione del rischio di malware o file eseguibili malevoli
+* Eliminates risks from malware or malicious executables
-* Compatibilità universale del formato PDF
+* Universal compatibility through the PDF format
-* Ottimale per archiviazione, documentazione e AI analysis
+* Ideal for archiving, documentation, and AI analysis
-* Ricostruzione fedele e verificabile del progetto originale
+* Faithful and verifiable project reconstruction

 ---

-## Licenza
+## License

-Distribuito sotto licenza **MIT**.
+Distributed under the **MIT License**.
-Consulta il file `LICENSE` per dettagli.
+See the `LICENSE` file for details.

 ---

-## Autore
+## Author

-**PySyncroNet** – sviluppato da Sigmanih
+**PySyncroNet** – developed by Sigmanih
-Versione: **3.1 (AI-Enhanced Edition)**
+Version: **3.1 (AI-Enhanced Edition)**
-Data: Novembre 2025
+Date: November 2025